PastIn Person

 PhD Candidate at University of Arizona School of Information

-David Sidi is a PhD Candidate at the University of Arizona School of Information.
-He focuses on issues related to privacy, data security, and technology policy.
+David Sidi is a PhD candidate at the University of Arizona School of Information, researching topics related to privacy and data security.

 J. Howard Beales III